-(Last Updated On: September 11, 2023)
+(Last Updated on: September 11, 2023 )

 Attorney Benjamin Ikuta recently wrote a powerful article on medical malpractice, Medical Injury Compensation Reform Act (MICRA) caps, and the little-known ways in which medical boards often protect medical professionals over the health and safety of the general public.
 The article was featured in The Los Angeles Daily Journal and is reproduced in its entirety below: